 Now for our top tips to get access to more jobs!
 The first tip is related to your availability.
 Make sure you regularly update your availability if it changes, or you may miss out on shifts you might have liked to work!
 Also make sure you can definitely work a shift you’ve applied for, as a last-minute cancellation or no-show can result in a strike on your account – no-one wants a strike!

-Apply more jobs
+Apply for more jobs

 Another tip to get more jobs is apply, apply, apply!
-The more jobs you apply to, the more likely you are to get offers.
+The more jobs you apply for, the more likely you are to get offers.
 If you apply to a job but can no longer work when you get an offer, don’t worry!
 You are not confirmed until you accept the offer, so if plans change this will have no negative effect on you or your ratings.
 However, if you accept the offer and cancel within 24 hours, this will result in a strike. *Booooo!*

-Get a shiny 5-star ratings
+Get a shiny 5-star rating

 Finally, and most importantly, keep those ratings up!
 Employers rate you at the end of each shift out of 5 stars, and future employers can see your previous ratings.
 Keeping a consistently high rating increases your chances of getting job offers dramatically, and if an employer likes you, they may add you to their pool of workers and give you access to more regular work with them.
 Keep up the good work!
 So, those are our top tips to get the most out of Syft through your profile and beyond.
 Happy Syfting!